Emergency Medical Technician - Paramedic

 Welcome and thank you for your interest in our Paramedic Program.

-The Paramedic Program includes a 19 week intensive didactic program.
-This is followed by twelve (12) weeks of Clinical Internship in several hospitals at 40 hours per week, and then 10-12 weeks of Field Externship as a practicing Paramedic under the guidance and supervision of a Paramedic Field Preceptor.
+The Paramedic Program includes a 20 week intensive didactic program.
+This is followed by ten (10) weeks of Clinical Internship in several hospitals at 40 hours per week, and then 10-12 weeks of Field Externship as a practicing Paramedic Intern under the guidance and supervision of a Paramedic Field Preceptor.
 Reliable transportation is required throughout the program.
 Some clinical and field locations may be 50 miles away from Mt.
 San Antonio College.

 Associate in Science Degree in Emergency Medical Services is also offered at Mt.
 SAC.
 Please click here for more information.